vasilevp/vasilevp.github.io/pages/cv.md

 ## About me
 - Have experience in Go Language, as well as several other programming languages and toolsets
 - Flexible, quick learner
-- Passionate about software development: at work I write code for the project, after work I write code for the fun of it
+- Passionate about software development: at work, I write code for the project, after work I write code for the fun of it
 - Influenced and improved the process of software development in different ways, introducing automated static analysis tools, good engineering practices whenever there was such a need
 - Took initiative in discussions regarding the aforementioned improvements
-- Have good command of written and spoken English (С1 according to EPAM's internal English assessment)
+- Have a good command of written and spoken English (С1 according to EPAM's internal English assessment)

 ## Education
 ### Saint Petersburg State University, 2016